python/mypy/docs/source/config_file.rst

 3. Report any config options that are unused by mypy.
 (This will help us catch typos when making changes to our config file).

+Next, this module specifies three per-module options.
+The first two options change how mypy type checks code in ``mycode.foo.*`` and ``mycode.bar``, which we assume here are two modules that you wrote.
+The final config option changes how mypy type checks ``somelibrary``, which we assume here is some 3rd party library you've installed and are importing.
+These options will:

-4. Selectively disallow untyped function definitions only within the ``mycode.foo`` package -- that is, only for function definitions defined in the ``mycode/foo`` directory.
+1. Selectively disallow untyped function definitions only within the ``mycode.foo`` package -- that is, only for function definitions defined in the ``mycode/foo`` directory.

-5. Selectively *disable* the "function is returning any" warnings within only ``mycode.bar``.
-This overrides the global default.
+2. Selectively *disable* the "function is returning any" warnings within only ``mycode.bar``.
+This overrides the global default we set earlier.

-6. Suppress any error messages generated when your codebase tries importing the module ``somelibrary``.
-(We assume here that ``somelibrary`` is some 3rd party library missing type hints).
+3. Suppress any error messages generated when your codebase tries importing the module ``somelibrary``.
+This is useful if ``somelibrary`` is some 3rd party library missing type hints.

 .. _per-module-flags: